 Students gain an understanding of the concepts of the industry's leading 3D architectural modeling software.
 Building Information Modeling (BIM) concepts and advantages will be discussed throughout the course.
 Students learn command concepts for creating 3D BIM models and how this model is used for automatic creation of floor plans, elevations, sections, and many other tedious drafting tasks.
 The course text takes you through a tutorial approach to create a model and learn the input commands of the software, yet allows the student to explore the software more fully.
 Instructor input is given throughout the course in order to incorporate various additional topical areas not covered within the text.
 At the end of the course, students will have developed a set of typical construction drawings based on their BIM mode.

-Prerequisite: Intro to CAD-Architectural, 10-614-113 and Architectural Graphics 1, 10-614-111.
+Prerequisites: 10-614-113 and 10-614-111.